William Sackville, 11th Earl De La Warr: Personal life

-De La Warr is a member of White's, the Turf Club, and Pratt's, traditional gentlemen's clubs in London.
+De La Warr is a member of White's, the Turf Club, and Pratt's.

 De La Warr said in 2015, "I've spent most of my life hunting down the perfect sausage", and an authorized profile in Debrett's People of Today listed his recreations as "country pursuits, sausages".
 For a decade, he undertook to "resurrect an extinct sausage" that was a favourite of his childhood.
 The result became the Buckhurst Park sausage, a product made by Speldhurst Quality Foods, in which De La Warr owned a stake, sold nationally in Waitrose supermarkets.